 - 1. Select Endpoint Policy > Network Device Administration > Shell Policies. - 2.
 Enter the name of the policy. - 3.
 Enter the description. - 4.
-Under Device Group, select the Device Group. - o Policy Applies to all groups If you select this option, the shell policy is applied to all the device groups. - Policy Applies to selected groups- If you select this option, the shell policy is applied only to the selected device group. - 5.
+Under Device Group, select the Device Group. - o Policy Applies to all groups- If you select this option, the shell policy is applied to all the device groups. - Policy Applies to selected groups- If you select this option, the shell policy is applied only to the selected device group. - 5.
 Under Shell Policy, Enter the Default and the Maximum Privilege level (1-15). - 6.
 Under Command Set, Enter the command, arguments, and the action (permit/deny) for the Admin.
-If it doesn't match any rule it takes the default action: - Deny any command that does not hit any of the rule - o Permit any command that does not hit any of the rule - 7.
-Under, Roles select the Admin Role. - o Policy Applies to all roles- If you select this option, the shell policy is applied to all the admin roles. - Policy Applies to selected roles- If you select this option, the shell policy is applied only to the selected admin role. - Policy Applies to all roles other than the selected role If you select this option, the shell policy is applied to all the admin roles other than the selected role. - Click Save Changes.
+If it doesn't match any rule it takes the default action: - o Deny any command that does not hit any of the rule - o Permit any command that does not hit any of the rule - 7.
+Command authorization is supported on most of the switches such as HP and Cisco.